utinyt/Vulkan-Ray-Tracer/README.md

 # Vulkan Ray Tracer
-This is a real-time ray tracer using C++ / Vulkan / GLSL.
+This is a real-time ray tracer written in C++ / Vulkan / GLSL.

 ## Developing Environments
 * OS: Windows 10